 But most importantly we need to normalise this conversation in our society.
 One of the best ways to do it by educating everyone including all menstruators and non-menstruators about periods/menstruation.

 This statement sums up how I feel about period/ euphemism and how we can break this stigma around menstruation.

 My 11 yo son probably knows more about the topic than many grown men I’ve encountered in my life, and so he should, because we live together and my period (my mood at the time, what I need, what I exclude myself from, etc.) is highly relevant to him.
 Ditto for my partner.
 Most all partners I’ve ever had, however, I’ve had to “train” to become sensitive to and — even more important — not freaked out by, “Noooo!
 Blood!”
 I can only imagine what a grateful pleasure it will be for women who engage with my son one day to be treated with understanding, sensitivity, and respect when it’s “that time of the month”.
 It’s up to us to normalise the topic, and vocab definitely has a role to play there.

 So to conclude:

-Its perfectly okay to use period euphemism, we think they are cute and funny and perfect excuse to have a girlie conversation and avoid awkwardness.
-However, when you need to use the term period don't get hesitant to use it. #justsayperiod.
-I would more urge you to use it aroun non-mnestruators as this can help break that stigma around menstruation and normalise it. #positvechange.
+It's perfectly okay to use a period euphemisms; we think they are cute and funny and a perfect excuse to have a girlie conversation and avoid awkwardness.
+However, when you need to use the term period don't be hesitant to use it. #justsayperiod.
+I would also urge you to use it around non-menstruators as this can help break that stigma around menstruation and normalise it. #positivechange.

-Here are our favourite #periodeuphemism in GIfs. #HappyBleeding
+Here are our favourite #periodeuphemisms of GIfs. #HappyBleeding

 In French: “The english have landed”